FRITZ!Box 6840 LTE – Service - Knowledge Base

 Configuring the FRITZ!Box for use with other FRITZ!Boxes

 It is possible to use two FRITZ!Boxes together in your home network.
 This allows you to:

-- completely integrate network devices (for example computers, smartphones) connected to the second FRITZ!Box into your home network.
-These devices can then access the Internet as well as other devices in the home network, and they can use all of the functions offered by the FRITZ!Box connected to the Internet.
+- completely integrate all of the computers, smartphones, and other devices connected to the second FRITZ!Box into your home network.
+These devices can then access the internet as well as other devices in the home network, and they can use all of the functions offered by the FRITZ!Box connected to the internet.

 1 Connecting FRITZ!Boxes with a network cable

 - you need network connections with a rate of 100 Mbit/s or 1 Gbit/s in the home network, for example to transmit several HD video streams at the same time.